The product on $\W$-spaces of rational forms: Spaces of a complex

-are invariant with respect to the action of the group ${\rm Aut}_{z_1, \ldots, z_n}\; \Oo^{(n)}$ In \eqref{poper} we mean the ordinary vertex operator (as defined in Appendix \ref{grading}) not affecting the tensor product with corresponding differential.
-In \cite{Huang} one finds: \begin{proposition} The subspace of $\hom(V^{\otimes n}, {\W}_{z_{1}, \dots, z_{n}})$ consisting of maps having the $L_V(-1)$-derivative property, having the $L_V(0)$-conjugation property or being composable with $m$ vertex operators is invariant under the action of $S_{n}$. $ $ \end{proposition} We next have \begin{definition} For arbitrary set of vertex alebra elements $v_i$, $v_j \in V$, and formal complex parameters $z_i$, $z_j$, $1\le i \le n$, $1\le j \le m$, $n \ge 0$, $m \ge 0$, we denote by $C^n_m(V, \W)$, the space of all maps \eqref{maps}
+In the next Section we prove, that for arbitrary $v_i \in V$, $1 \le i \le n$, with formal parameters $z_i$ an element \eqref{bomba} as well as the vertex operators \eqref{poper} are invariant with respect to the action of the group ${\rm Aut}_{z_1, \ldots, z_n}\; \Oo^{(n)}$ In \eqref{poper} we mean the ordinary vertex operator (as defined in Appendix \ref{grading}) not affecting the tensor product with corresponding differential.
+In \cite{Huang} one finds: \begin{proposition} The subspace of $\hom(V^{\otimes n}, \W_{z_1, \dots, z_n})$ consisting of maps having the $L_V(-1)$-derivative property, having the $L_V(0)$-conjugation property or being composable with $m$ vertex operators is invariant under the action of $S_n$. $ $ \end{proposition} We next have \begin{definition} For an arbitrary set of vertex algebra elements $v_i$, $v_j \in V$, and formal complex parameters $z_i$, $z_j$, $1\le i \le n$, $1\le j \le m$, $n \ge 0$, $m \ge 0$, we denote by $C^n_m(V, \W)$, the space of all maps \eqref{maps}

 composable with a $m$ of vertex operators \eqref{poper} with vertex algebra elements $v_j$, with formal parameters $z_j$.
 We assume also that \eqref{bomba} satisfy $L_V{(-1)}$-derivative \eqref{lder1}, $L_V(0)$-conjugation \eqref{loconj} properties, and the symmetry property with respect to action of the symmetric group $S_n$: